Skip to content

 InputA Git project you can safely edit and the selected worker runtime commands available in the terminal.

-RunOne repository, one task, one Orcho workspace beside the project.
+RunOne repository, one task, and managed Orcho state outside the project.

 Success signalThe live stream shows phase progress and a final decision; status, evidence, and git diff let you inspect it afterwards.